Assessment of Land Availability

 4. Providing a clear understanding of the impact of the National Planning Policy Framework upon housing requirements for the JCS area.

-To support the earlier work above, Cambridge Centre for Housing and Planning Research (CCHPR) supported by Nathaniel Litchfield & Partners (NLP) were asked to review the housing numbers and their alignment with economic forecasts, as well as incorporate the latest census data.
+To support the earlier work above, Cambridge Centre for Housing and Planning Research (CCHPR) supported by NLP were asked to review the housing numbers and their alignment with economic forecasts, as well as incorporate the latest census data.

 Below is the report from CCHPR and NLP's addendum to their original report.